iamthefrogy/Macromino/README.md

 1. Use AMSI (Anti-malware scan interface) to block runtime execution of macro based documents.
 Ensure this feature should be enabled for all locations and not just trusted locations. - https://www.microsoft.com/security/blog/2021/03/03/xlm-amsi-new-runtime-defense-against-excel-4-0-macro-malware/
 2. Disallow all legacy workbooks that require excel 4.0 and below.
 3. Prevent internet originated macros.
+4. Disallow macros or allow only macros from trusted locations.
-4. Educate users on not enabling macros by clicking on enable content on any unexpected excel workbooks.
+5. Educate users on not enabling macros by clicking on enable content on any unexpected excel workbooks.
+6. Use attack surface reduction rules to prevent users against Macro based phishing attacks. - https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/attack-surface-reduction?view=o365-worldwide

 Warning/Disclaimer: Read the detailed disclaimer at my blog - https://github.com/iamthefrogy/Disclaimer-Warning/blob/main/README.md <br/>
 Logo credit - www.designevo.com